Note: This article was originally published in 2015 and was updated on February 3, 2019 to reflect new information provided directly by Bench.

 Other factors to consider:

 If you haven’t done your books in a long time, you’ll need to pay extra to get caught up.
 Or you can start fresh.

 If you’ve been doing your books in another accounting system, you can’t import the individual transactions into Bench.
 Your Bench bookkeeper will ask you for your latest reconciled financials, then enter those and start from there (unless you want to pay Bench to do the previous months’ books over again).

-- Bench’s software doesn’t do inventory management.
+Bench’s software doesn’t do inventory management.

 So is Bench a good deal for my business?

 This is a tough question to answer because so much depends on the individual business and owner.
-In general, if what you need is cash basis bookkeeping and receipt management so you can file your taxes, Bench offers the right service at a great price.
+In general, if what you need is cash basis financials and receipt management so you can file your taxes, Bench offers the right service at a great price.